- Article (1) Definitions

 d.
 If the convicted person fails to comply with the terms and conditions of conditional release.

-2. An application to annul the judgment or decision issued for Restitution shall be submitted by the Public Prosecution.
+2. An application to annul the judgment or decision issued for rehabilitation shall be submitted by the Public Prosecution.

 3. The judgment or decision for revocation shall be issued by the court or the Public Prosecution as the case may be.